theroyalwhee0/theroyalwhee0/README.md

 # theroyalwhee0

-I'm Adam Mill, also known as theroyalwhee0.
+Hi, I'm Adam Mill.

+I mostly build tools I want to use and share.

-I'm a software engineer and architect who codes for work and for fun.
-I primarily work with Rust and TypeScript.
+I primarily work with Rust.
+Occasionally with TypeScript and Python.

 ## Links